 “We should feel fed up with the violence and killing going on around us.
 If a human being is killed by an animal, it’s sad, but if a human being is killed by another human being it’s unthinkable.
-We have to make a special effort to think of each other as fellow human beings, as our brothers and sisters.” – Dalai Lama (source)
+We have to make a special effort to think of each other as fellow human beings, as our brothers and sisters.”

-Thank you Dalai Lama for having the courage to share such an important message with the world.
+Thank you, Dalai Lama, for having the courage to share such an important message with the world.

-You can read his full article HERE.
+You can read his full article here.